wp-plugins/privilege-menu/readme.txt

 4. This is a view of a menu item you could select only to be viewable for administrators.

 == Changelog ==

+= 1.2 =
+* Removed superfluous "2" from end of plugin name

 = 1.1 =
 * Changed "Both" to "All Users" in customWalker.php